oscardelama/RepData_PeerAssessment1/PA1_template.md

 }
 ```

-#### 4.1.
+#### IV.4.1.
 Plot a  Histogram of the total number of steps taken each day.

+Now we can make a histogram of the total number of steps taken each day from the data set with the missing data filled as described above.

 ```r